When backgrounds become signals: neutrino interactions in xenon-based dark matter detectors: Theoretical framework

 where $N_i^{\rm bkg}$ is the number of residual background events found in the $i$th bin, $N_i^{\rm \nu ES}$ is the prediction in the $i$th bin for the $\nu$ES signal, and $N_i^{\rm exp}$ is the experimental number of events in the $i$th bin.
-The nuisance parameter $\alpha$ takes into account the uncertainty on the background (with $\sigma_\alpha=({0.038,0.018,0.027})$ for LZ, XnT and P4T, respectively)\footnote{We note that this procedure ignores the fact that the different background contributions have a different relative uncertainty.
-However, given that the total background is dominated by the $\beta$ decays this approximation is valid.}, while $\beta$ keeps into account the uncertainty on the neutrino flux (with $\sigma_\beta=7\%$)\footnote{The flux uncertainty is about 7\% for $^7$Be and 0.6\% for $pp$~\cite{Serenelli:2016dgz}, we conservatively use the first one for both fluxes.}. \\ Instead, for the NR data we consider a Gaussian least-squares function in the form of
+We consider a single nuisance parameter, $\alpha$, to account for the uncertainty on the background component.
+This procedure ignores the fact that the different background contributions have different relative uncertainties; however, given that the total background is dominated by the $\beta$ decays this approximation is valid.
+In particular we consider $\sigma_\alpha=({0.038,0.018,0.027})$ for LZ, XnT and P4T, respectively.
+Instead, the nuisance parameter $\beta$ takes into account the uncertainty on the neutrino flux (with $\sigma_\beta=7\%$)\footnote{The flux uncertainty is about 7\% for $^7$Be and 0.6\% for $pp$~\cite{Serenelli:2016dgz}, we conservatively use the first one for both fluxes.}.
+A similar approach is also used in Refs.~\cite{Demirci:2025poc,Maity:2024aji,AtzoriCorona:2022jeb}.\\ Instead, for the NR data we consider a Gaussian least-squares function in the form of